-Centrally located with the water piping system.
-Located as close to the gas piping and vent pipe system as possible. П Located indoors and in a vertical position.
-Protected from freezing temperatures.
-Proper clearances from combustible surfaces maintained and not installed directly on a carpeted floor.
-Provisions made to protect the area from water damage.
-Drain pan installed and piped to an adequate drain.
-Installation area free of corrosive elements and flammable materials.

-Water heater not located near an air moving device.
+- Installation area free of corrosive elements and flammable materials. - Centrally located with the water piping system.
+Located as close to the gas piping and vent pipe system as possible. - □ Located indoors and in a vertical position.
+Protected from freezing temperatures. - Proper clearances from combustible surfaces maintained and not installed directly on a carpeted floor. - Provisions made to protect the area from water damage.
+Metal drain pan installed and piped to an adequate drain. - Sufficient room to service the water heater.
+See "Clearances and Accessibility" section of this manual. - $\hfill\square$ Water heater not located near an air moving device. - Is the installed environment dirty (excessive amounts of lint, dirt, dust, etc.)?
+If so, the flame arrestor located on the bottom of the water heater and the burner will need to be cleaned periodically.
+Refer to the "Maintenance of your Water Heater" section of this manual for information on cleaning the flame-trap and burner.